microsoft/vscode-docs/docs/python/linting.md

 ---
 # Linting Python in Visual Studio Code

 Linting highlights syntactical and stylistic problems in your Python source code, which often helps you identify and correct subtle programming errors or unconventional coding practices that can lead to errors.
 For example, linting detects use of an uninitialized or undefined variable, calls to undefined functions, missing parentheses, and even more subtle issues such as attempting to redefine built-in types or functions.
-Linting is thus distinct from [Formatting](/docs/python/editing.md#formatting) because linting analyzes how the code runs and detects errors whereas formatting only restructures how code *appears*.
+Linting is thus distinct from [Formatting](/docs/python/editing.md#formatting) because linting analyzes how the code runs and detects errors whereas formatting only restructures how code **appears**.

 > **Note**: Stylistic and syntactical code detection is enabled by the Language Server.
 To enable third-party linters for additional problem detection, you can enable them by using the **Python: Select Linter** command and selecting the appropriate linter.

 ## Enable linting

 To enable linters, open the Command Palette (`kb(workbench.action.showCommands)`) and select the **Python: Select Linter** command.
-Which adds `"python.linting.<linter>Enabled": true` to your settings, where `<linter>` is the name of the chosen linter.
+The **Select Linter** command adds `"python.linting.<linter>Enabled": true` to your [settings](/docs/getstarted/settings.md), where `<linter>` is the name of the chosen linter.
 See [Specific linters](#specific-linters) for details.

 Enabling a linter prompts you to install the required packages in your selected environment for the chosen linter.